akwohlgenant/akwohlgenant.github.io/_posts/2020-05-08-gssdata_inference.md

 Now it only has two levels, so it will work in the inference phase of the analysis.

-Let’s take a quick look at the means and standard deviations of the two
+Let’s take a quick look at the means and standard deviations of our subsetted sample broken down by race:
-races:

 ``` r
 gss_gt1999_f %>%